12. Charts

 Hey now!
 That wasn’t too hard, was it?
 But now there are too many colors.
 It would be easier to read this chart and highlight information we want readers to notice if we used one color for the Robinson bars and made everything else a different color.

-The simplest way to do this is to hand Altair a dataframe with a column that has the values we want to color-code on.
-We already have the latimes_make columns, but in this case we don’t want that many values; we just want that column to contain one value for the Robinson rows, and another value for all the other rows.
+The simplest way to do this is to hand Altair a DataFrame with a column that has the values we want to color-code on.
+We already have the latimes_make columns, but in this case we don’t want that many values; we just want that column to contain one value for the Robinson rows, and another value for all the non-Robinson rows.
 It doesn’t really matter what those two values are!

 How might we go about creating that column?
 (Hint: We can adapt the technique we learned about in the Filters chapter!)